sudara/melatonin_blur/README.md

 Blurs are essential to modern design.
 Layered drop shadows, frosted glass effects, blurred backgrounds — you won't see a nice looking app in the 2020s without them.

 Designers tend to work in vector based tools such as Figma.
-Shadows are a big part of their workflow, how they bring depth and life to 2D interfaces.
+Shadows are a big part of their workflow.
+It's how they bring depth and life to 2D interfaces.
 Melatonin Blur is designed to let you can take a designer's work in CSS/Figma and quickly translate it (no need to export image strips and so on like it's still the 90s!).

 For example, I have a slider that look like this: